choux130/myblog/_posts/2017-06-14-web-scraping_2.md

 * **<font size="4">Troubles</font>** <br />
   Let me know if you have better ideas about how to solve the following problems.
   1. **Not easy to get the exact text data I want.** <br />
       <span>My desired text data for each job page is only the job description part.
-However, it is hard to use simple code to seperate them from other chunks nicely.
+However, it is hard to use simple code to separate them from other chunks nicely.
 Because of this, my code may pick some terms which are not shown in the job description part and then lower my data quality.
-  2. **Different poeple say different terms.** <br />
+  2. **Different people say different terms.** <br />
-      <span>For example, in our case if we click into the link of the following jobs, we will found that the "_CSS_" is just the abbreviation of the company's name and "_GCP_" seems not to mean "_Google Cloud Platform_" at all.
-This can also lower my data quality.</span>
+      <span>For example, in our case if we click on the link of the following jobs, we will found that the "_CSS_" is just the abbreviation of the company's name and "_GCP_" seems not to mean "_Google Cloud Platform_" at all.
+If this situation happens a lot, my data quality will be lowered again..</span>
 <a href="{{ site.baseurl }}/assets/image/webscrape/trouble.png">
   <img src="{{ site.baseurl }}/assets/image/webscrape/trouble.png" style="width:100%"/></a>
 <a href="{{ site.baseurl }}/assets/image/webscrape/trouble_2.png">